davircarvalho/Individualized_HRTF_Synthesis/Individualized HRTF App/README.md

 For using the app you only need **eac_individualized_hrtf.mlappinstall**.

->>* On MATLAB under APP tab, click on *Install App* and choose the desired app.
+>>* On MATLAB under APPS tab, click on *Install App* and choose the desired app.

 # Source Code

-The other other files are necessary to view the source code and edit the app.
+All the other other files are necessary to view the source code, modify and rebuild the App.

->>* On MATLAB open the folder that contain these files, under APP tab select *Design App* and choose **eac_individualized_hrtf.mlapp**
+>>* On MATLAB open the folder that contain these files, under APPS tab select *Design App* and choose **eac_individualized_hrtf.mlapp**